phoenixperry/cci-ual-pcomp/Photon IOT Wi-Fi/Photon_IOT_Wi-Fi .md

 Photon is a miniature Wi-Fi IoT device for creating connected projects and products for the Internet of Things.
 It's easy to use, powerful and connected to the cloud.
 Particles combine the powerful STM32 ARM Cortex M3 microcontroller with the BCM43362 Wi-Fi chip in a miniature thumbnail module called PØ (P-zero)

-## Particle's core philosophy:

-Help rapid IoT product development with a cloud-based hardware development platform.

-Help enable cloud connectivity from a single prototype to a high-volume finished product with a cloud platform.

-Help manage online hardware products

 ## Using cases:

 ![alt text](https://github.com/lalisa777/xiaojielin/blob/master/Advanced%20Physical%20Computing/file/1.png)